 Dispersal helps to spread the seeds over a wide area, increasing the chances that they will find suitable conditions for growth.

-There are many different ways that seeds can be dispersed (moved away from the parent plant).
+There are many different ways seeds can disperse from the parent plant.
 Some common methods of seed dispersal are: